Another Word For KNOW

 its

-Noun : (computing) Initialism of issue tracking system. [(computing) A software program that manages and maintains lists of issues, as organization need it.]
+Noun : (computing) Initialism of issue tracking system. [(computing) A software program that manages and maintains a list of issues.]

 Noun : (transport) Initialism of intelligent transportation system. [(transport) advanced applications that aim to provide innovative services relating to different modes of transport and traffic management without embodying intelligence as such.]